Kuwaiti oil fires: Damage to coastline and soil

 Cleaning efforts were led by the Kuwait Institute for Scientific Research and the Arab Oil Co., who tested a number of technologies including the use of petroleum-degrading bacteria on the oil lakes.

 Vegetation in most of the contaminated areas adjoining the oil lakes began recovering by 1995, but the dry climate has also partially solidified some of the lakes.
 Over time the oil has continued to sink into the sand, with potential consequences for Kuwait's small groundwater resources.

 The land based Kuwaiti oil spill surpassed the Lakeview Gusher, which spilled nine million barrels in 1910, as the largest oil spill in recorded history.

-Six to eight million barrels of oil were directly spilled into the Arabian Gulf, which became known as the Gulf War oil spill.
+Six to eight million barrels of oil were directly spilled into the Persian Gulf, which became known as the Gulf War oil spill.